Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Syntax.md

 ## Specifying Options

-Eth2Signer options can be specified:
+EthSigner options can be specified:

 * On the command line
 * As an [environment variable](#environment-variables)